 - Use Address Verification System (AVS): AVS compares the billing address provided by the customer with the address on file with the credit card issuer.
 Implement AVS to ensure that the billing address matches the address associated with the credit card.

 - Require CVV/CVC Codes: CVV (Card Verification Value) or CVC (Card Verification Code) are three-digit security codes printed on the back of credit cards.
-Require customers to provide this code during the checkout process to add an extra layer of verification.
+Require customers to provide this code along with their payment details during the checkout process to add an extra layer of verification.

 - Implement 3D Secure: 3D Secure is an additional authentication layer that adds an extra step to the checkout process.
 It requires customers to enter a password or one-time code to verify their identity.
-Implementing 3D Secure can help reduce the risk of fraudulent transactions.
+Implementing 3D Secure for both credit and debit card payments can help reduce the risk of fraudulent transactions.

-- Monitor and Analyze Transaction Patterns: Keep an eye on transaction patterns and look for any unusual or suspicious activity.
+- Monitor and Analyze Transaction Patterns: Keep an eye on transaction patterns and look for any unusual or suspicious activity related to online purchases.
 Set up alerts or automated systems to flag transactions that deviate from normal patterns, such as high-value orders from new customers or multiple transactions from the same IP address.

 - Use Fraud Detection Tools: Consider using fraud detection tools or services that analyze transaction data to identify potential fraud.
 These tools use machine learning algorithms to detect patterns and anomalies that may indicate fraudulent activity.